Carmen Variations (Horowitz): Versions

 The piece changed over time.
 It is almost strictly a virtuoso showpiece, but as the years progressed, the variations became more sophisticated.
 Here are the five main versions of the piece:

 1927

 Horowitz's first recordings were on a piano roll for Welte and Sons in January 1927 and in 1928 for Duo-Art.
 Also in 1928 Horowitz made his first disc recording of the piece for Victor, taking five attempts before a satisfactory take was approved.
-Takes 1-3 were cut on 26 March and takes 4 and 5 on 2 April.
+Takes 1–3 were cut on 26 March and takes 4 and 5 on 2 April.
 Take 5 was chosen for issue and the others were destroyed.
 In these early performances we hear the youthful Horowitz's hasty fingers.
 Two further takes were made on 25 February 1930 but these were destroyed.

 1947

-There is a live recording from 1942 and a similar studios version recorded in 1947.
-There were not many changes from the 1928 version save that the "cadenza" was completely new.
+There is a live recording from 1942 and a similar studio version recorded in 1947.
+There were not many changes from the 1928 version save that the cadenza was completely new.